Wedding in Bessarabia

 Wedding in Bessarabia (Nuntă în Basarabia) is a comedy made in 2009 by director Napoleon Helmis.
-It is a co-production that includes Romania, Moldova, and Luxembourg.
+It is a co-production between Romania, Moldova, and Luxembourg.

 Overview

 The director of the film is Napoleon Helmis (born in 1969, Topana); he graduated from the National Theater and Film's Art University in Bucharest in 1996, where he currently teaches film direction.